python-pillow/python-show-qa/README.md

 - I programmed in Basic on Commodore 64 in the early 80s
 - Didn't really think about computers for about 10 years
-- Until … just happened to walk past the UNIX lab at Loyola University in MD in 1994
+- Until I just happened to walk past the UNIX lab at Loyola University in MD in 1994
 - Saw people working on Digital DECStations with 20 inch monitors
 - Switched major from accounting to computer science
 - Never looked back